Mystery of Murdered Man’s Death Ripped Family Apart

 An ambulance transported Moore to Norwalk Hospital in Connecticut, where he was pronounced dead, Serio said.

-More than 16 years later, Moore’s murder is among more than two dozen unsolved murders in Norwalk.
+More than 16 years later, Moore’s murder is one of more than two dozen unsolved murders in Norwalk.
 Even with a $50,000 reward, no witnesses with detailed information about the shooter have come forward, Serio said.
-Moore’s death ripped apart his family, creating more than a decade’s worth of tension between his widow, Natacha, and his blood relatives, who believe she isn’t saying everything she knows about the incident.
+Moore’s death ripped apart his family, creating more than a decade of tension between his widow, Natacha, and his blood relatives, who believe she isn’t saying everything she knows about the incident.

 Natacha, who’s given numerous press statements and interviews since Laray’s death, initially agreed to speak to The Daily Beast, but she did not respond to follow up phone and text messages after bailing on an interview scheduled on July 28.